jfishe/hand_soap/README.md

 1. Measure water, oil and glycerin.
 2. Add to foaming hand soap bottle and shake to blend.
 3. Measure and add soap to foaming hand soap bottle.
-4. Add 30 drops of essential oil foaming hand soap bottle.
+4. Add 30 drops of essential oil to foaming hand soap bottle.
 5. Put the pump/cap on the bottle and gently rotate to mix soap without generating suds.